franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 For the standard `LW` (load word) instruction, Data Memory transfers data from memory to register using a little-endian format.
 The reverse process is applied for the `SW` (store word) instruction.
 However, the assembly language also requires the implementation of `LBU` (load byte unsigned) and `SB` (store byte). `LBU` loads the least significant 8 bits, extended to 32 bits without sign extension, into the register. `SB` **alters only the specific memory block** addressed by `RS1 + Imm[11:0]` with the least significant 8 bits of `RS2`, rather than the entire word.

-To facilitate this, two additional control signals, `LdSrc` and `StSrc`, are introduced (as detailed in the [Control Unit](#control-unit) section).
+To facilitate this, two additional control signals, `LdSrc` and `StSrc`, are introduced (as detailed in the [Control Unit](#3-register-and-memory-signals) section).
 These figure out the exact `Load` or `Store` instruction being executed, ensuring the correct corresponding operation.

-In summary, the Single Cycle Data Memory is conceptualized as a primary memory with two auxiliary functional blocks.
+Further, the Single Cycle Data Memory is conceptualized as a primary memory **with two auxiliary functional blocks**.
 For `Store` instructions, data passes through an additional `Store` block before entering the `Memory` block.
 Conversely, for `Load` instructions, data traverses an extra `Load` block before being written to registers.

 ![Data Memory](/Images/Data%20Memory.png)